ECE4564-Group15/Final-Project/README.md

  - `update_user(uid,options,credentials)`: Updates the user entry.
 Returns the success of the operation.
  - `delete_user(uid)`: Deletes the user entry.
 Returns the success of the operation.

-## TODO:
-Find a good idea on the final project for now.